-Your payslips will be available to view in the MyView system a day or two before payday.
+Your payslips will be available to view in the Connect system a day or two before payday, you should get an email when your payslip is ready.

 Understanding your payslip is not always the easiest.
 If you find yourself feeling confused, or have any other queries regarding your pay, please contact the Payroll team.

-Adur Payroll - 01273 263434 or email payroll - 01273 263434 or email payroll.inboxwbc@adur-worthing.gov.uk
+Adur Payroll - 01273 263434 or email payroll@adur-worthing.gov.uk